Signing Amazon CloudFront URLs with AWS SDK for PHP Version 3

 Create a signed Amazon CloudFront cookie using getSignedCookie.

-All the example code for the AWS SDK for PHP Version 3 is available here on GitHub.
+All the example code for the AWS SDK for PHP is available here on

 Credentials

-Before running the example code, configure your AWS credentials, as described in Credentials for the AWS SDK for PHP Version 3.
-Then import the AWS SDK for PHP, as described in Basic Usage Patterns of the AWS SDK for PHP Version 3.
+Before running the example code, configure your AWS credentials, as described in Credentials.
+Then import the AWS SDK for PHP, as described in Basic usage.

 For more information about using Amazon CloudFront, see the Amazon CloudFront Developer Guide.